HydroPML/PCNO/README.md

 Change the path in `PCNO/PCNO/2D_Kolmogorov/experiments_test_PCNO.py` at Line 54: `results_path` to save the results.
 Change the data path in `PCNO/PCNO/2D_Kolmogorov/experiments_test_PCNO.py` at Line 57: `data_path` to your directory containing the NS datasets.
 Change the path in `PCNO/PCNO/2D_Kolmogorov/experiments_test_PCNO.py` at Line 193: `root =...` to your directory where checkpoints of PCNO are stored.
-Run `PCNO/PCNO/2D_Kolmogorov/experiments_test_PCNO.py` to predict Kolmogorov turbulent flow using PCNO.
+Run `PCNO/PCNO/2D_Kolmogorov/experiments_test_PCNO.py` to predict Kolmogorov turbulent flow  in velocity form using PCNO.
 ### DiffPCNO
 Change the path in `PCNO/DiffPCNO/2D_Kolmogorov/Kolmogorov_sampling.py` at Line 56: `results_path` to save the results.
 Change the data path in `PCNO/DiffPCNO/2D_Kolmogorov/Kolmogorov_sampling.py` at Line 59: `data_path` to your directory containing the NS datasets.